How Is Alcohol and Drug Use Glorified in Society?

 Such marketing influences paint smoking content as glamorous, rebellious, romantic, mature, and celebratory, leaving health consequences in the shadows.

-In the media, illicit drug use may also attempt to portray individuals with substance use disorder (SUD).
+In the media, illegal drug use may also attempt to portray individuals with substance use disorder (SUD).
 Even then, these depictions are misleading, often perpetuating stigma and judgment for those with addiction.
 If they aren’t villainized, the people with SUD are romanticized.

 It is vital to differentiate misleading information from what is factual.
 Usually, it is safer to assume that media depictions are inaccurate.
 But, if anything, these depictions should be used as motivators to become educated about alcohol and drug use and its lasting effects.